Resources

 My tribe

 Janet and her husband moved to Australia in 2014.
 As retirees they had to actively make the effort to make friends in their adopted homeland, so they went to parkrun to try to meet a few people.
-Eight years later they have an enormous circle of friends!
+Eleven years later they have an enormous circle of friends!

 Part of who I am